 A daily attendance log is maintained, requiring students to sign in and out both in the morning and afternoon.
 The school emphasizes the importance of consistent attendance for all students.

 Each day encompasses a theoretical class, practical demonstration, and hands-on exercises conducted by students under the diligent supervision of instructors, adhering to the course curriculums.

 DEFINITION OF CLOCK HOURS

-One “Clock Hour” is defined as no less than 50 minutes of any one clock hour during which the student participates in a learning activity of the school for the coursework required in the physical presence of a member of the faculty.
+A “Clock Hour” is defined as a minimum of 50 minutes within any given clock hour during which the student engages in a learning activity at the school, fulfilling coursework requirements in the physical presence of a faculty member.